picklehuffer420/bsides2025customimg/README.md

 ![image](https://github.com/user-attachments/assets/3d171634-1fe9-4162-a1d5-f70f8fe68641)

-This image is from earlier today, it's a different character from when I first got the image to work, as of writing I'm having difficulties but I also went in and modified more things...
+This image is from earlier today, it's a different character from when I first got the image to work.

 Ask me if anything goes wrong and I'll go through the process again and update it, but this is the simplest way I can word it in my opinion while still being a little detailed.
 Again thank you Steve, Stephen & Luke for the help!!!!